-CALLY: No, I'm not.
+No, I'm not.
 I'm fine, baby.

-(BEAU sniffs into the air.)
+(BEAU sniffs into the air)

-CALLY: Oh!
+Oh!
 The red beans!

-(She runs out.)
+(SHE runs out)

-BEAU: (Shouting after her.)
+(Shouting after her)

 Jesus, Ma.
 You burning everything.
 I used to run home to eat your cooking.
 Now if you don't burn the pot, you forget to light the fire under it.

-(He picks up curtains from the floor and through a portion of the following scene is straightening up the house.)
+(HE picks up curtains from the floor and through a portion of the following scene is straightening up the house)

-- BEAU: Ain't nobody dead, you know.
+BEAU (Continued) Ain't nobody dead, you know.
 Two weeks now and you still acting like you at a wake.
 Life goes on, Ma.
-Just because he ran off, don't mean we have to lie down and die. - CALLY: (Returning.)
-I'm sorry, baby.
+Just because he ran off, don't mean we have to lie down and die.

+(Returning) I'm sorry, baby.
 I'll make a little tomato gravy for the rice.
-Will that be okay? - BEAU: Some Sunday dinner--rice and gravy.
+Will that be okay?

+Some Sunday dinner -- rice and gravy.

-CALLY: You have to forgive me, Beau.
+You have to forgive me, Beau.
 My mind is so full.

-- BEAU: With what Ma?
+With what, Ma?
 Your mind ain't full of my dinner.
 It ain't full of cleaning house.
 Look at these curtains.
 They ain't on your mind.
 You didn't even go to mass.
 I never knew you to miss mass.

-- CALLY: (rubs her knees.)
+(Rubs her knees)

 I know.

-- BEAU: What's the matter?
+What's the matter?

-- CALLY: My knees hurt me.
+My knees hurt me.

-BEAU: You pray too much.
+You pray too much.

-CALLY: Maybe I do.
 Maybe I do.
+Maybe I do.

-BEAU: Never did me any good.
-Waste of time if you ask me . . .
+Never did me any good.
+Waste of time if you ask me ...

-CALLY: Beau!
+Beau!

-BEAU: (Shrugs) Last time anybody answered a prayed for me was when daddy forgot to wind the block and didn't know what time I got home.
+(Shrugs) Last time anybody answered a prayer for me was when Daddy forgot to wind the clock and didn't know what time I got home.
 Remember that?

-CALLY: I remember.
+I remember.
 You were 12.
 He bought you that horn for your birthday.
 And you went off to play it with that Spasm Band.

-BEAU: I put the band together that same day.
+I put the band together that same day.
 First thing I knew it was way past midnight.
 I thought he's gonna kill me sure.

-CALLY: He didn't forget the clock, Beau.
-He just didn't want to spoil it for you--it was your birthday.
+He didn't forget the clock, Beau.
+He just didn't want to spoil it for you -- it was your birthday.
 He wanted you to be happy.
-(She breaks down.)

-(Beau looks up.)
+(SHE breaks down.
+BEAU looks up)

-BEAU: Ma.
+Ma.
 Come on.

-CALLY: He's got to come back.
+He's got to come back.
 I can't keep on like this: taking money from my sisters and food from the neighbors.
 What about next week and the week after?

-BEAU: Is that all you worrying 'bout?
+Is that all you worrying 'bout?
 Money?
 I can work.
 Let me out of that simple school, and I can make as much money as he ever did.

-CALLY: It's not just that.
+It's not just that.

-BEAU: He left us, Ma.
+He left us, Ma.
 Not just you.
 He left me too.
 We'll get along.
 We don't need him.

-CALLY: I need him.
+I need him.

-BEAU: No, you don't.
-This stuff you feel--it'll pass.
+No, you don't.
+This stuff you feel -- it'll pass.
 I know you're lonely, Ma, but it'll pass.
 Just wait.

-CALLY: But it's Sunday.
+But it's Sunday.
 He ought to be sitting in that chair right about now.